kazabooboo/gizra.com/app/_posts/2015-11-01-simplify-bootstrap.md

 identify it's **"responsive pattern"**.
 We can do that by understanding the project requirements and needs:

-* **Project capacity:**
+* **Project Capacity:**
 Our project `estimation time` gets longer and the `budget` will become more expensive when taking into consideration the amount of time we need to invest in every page, widget or feature to adapt itself on each breakpoint.

-* **Project target users:**
+* **Project UX:**
-Our project `estimation time` gets longer and the `budget` will become more expensive when taking into consideration the amount of time we need to invest in every page, widget or feature to adapt itself on each breakpoint.
+is our project suitable to be a full hybrid website/app ?
+This means that our project is able to provide the same `User Experience` on any device/media screen size.

 * Is this project suitable to be a hybrid website/app ?
    * ddsdss